Service

 The vehicle title is the legal document that is the state’s record of who owns the vehicle.
 If you have an auto loan on that vehicle, both you and the lienholder are listed on the title.
 The lienholder is the lender who made the loan to you.
 When you pay off your loan, a new title is issued to you, showing you as the sole owner.

-Why is it important?
+Why is a vehicle important?

 The title is the document that provides proof of your ownership in the vehicle.
 Depending on your state rules, either you keep a copy of the title or the lienholder holds it until the loan is paid off.
 When refinancing with RefiJet, we will let you know if you are in a title-holding state and need to provide us with the title.